fg-research/website/blog/product/posts/lstm-ae-oil-price-anomaly-detection.rst

     <p>
     Different autoencoder architectures have been proposed in the literature on time series anomaly detection <a href="#references">[2]</a>.
-In this post, we will focus on the <a href="https://doi.org/10.48550/arXiv.1607.00148" target="_blank">
-    Long Short Term Memory Networks based Encoder-Decoder scheme for Anomaly Detection</a>
+In this post, we will focus on the Long Short Term Memory Networks based Encoder-Decoder scheme for Anomaly Detection
     <a href="#references">[3]</a>, which we will refer to as the LSTM-AE model.
     We will demonstrate how to use our Amazon SageMaker implementation of the LSTM-AE model, the
     <a href="https://fg-research.com/algorithms/time-series-anomaly-detection/index.html#lstm-ae-sagemaker-algorithm"